squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 The core squid rpm will provide the basic squid forward, intercept and tproxy modes while also allowing ssl-bump.
 The helpers package contains all sorts of other helpers which are bundled with squid sources but are not essential for a basic and simple proxy.

- * pinger is disabled by default to allow a smooth startup on selinux enabled system.
+ * pinger is now disabled by default to allow a smooth startup on selinux enabled system.
  * src rpm files are at: http://www1.ngtech.co.il/repo/centos/7/beta/SRPMS/
  * binary RPMs can be found in the architecture specific folders at http://www1.ngtech.co.il/repo/centos/7/beta/x86_64/